About Audience lists in Audience manager

 Users that have your app installed on their device are added to these lists and become eligible to be shown your ads while in other apps on the Google Display Network.
 Learn more About remarketing to App users.

 Lists generated based on the Google Ads Customer Match feature.
-Customer lists allow you to upload contact information that your customers have shared with you, like emails or zip codes, to show ads to your customers as they browse across Google's properties like Google Search or YouTube.
+Customer lists allow you to upload contact information that your customers have shared with you, like emails or postcodes, to show ads to your customers as they browse across Google's properties like Google Search or YouTube.
 Learn more About Customer Match.

 A type of list created when you manually combine two or more existing remarketing lists.
 For example, if you have a list of high value shoppers and a list of people who bought electronics from you, then you can reach possible buyers of your new high value electronics by combining (ANDing) the two lists.

-People that don’t precisely match but share other behaviors with people in your existing remarketing lists.
+People that don’t precisely match but share other behaviour with people in your existing remarketing lists.
 For example, a footwear advertiser may find that their sandal buyers also search for pool accessories so they may want to try creating a similar audience targeting searchers of pool accessories to show ads for their summer footwear.
 Similar audiences are created automatically for you, once your seed list is sufficiently big.

 Ways to act on your lists